Muhammad ibn Sa'd ibn Abi Waqqas: Opposition to the Umayyads

+Role in the revolt of Ibn al-Ash'ath

-Muhammad afterward moved back to Iraq where he became a supporter of the mass Iraqi rebellion led by the Kufan Kindite noble and commander Ibn al-Ash'ath.
+Muhammad afterward moved back to Iraq where he became a supporter of the large-scale Iraqi rebellion led by the Kufan Kindite noble and commander Ibn al-Ash'ath.
 At the Battle of Dayr al-Jamajim in 701 he served as the commander of Ibn al-Ash'ath's infantry.
 They were defeated by the Syrian troops of the Umayyad Caliphate under al-Hajjaj, who had become Iraq's governor in 694.
 Muhammad then took control of the city of al-Mada'in (Ctesiphon) where many of the rebels later gathered, only to leave for Basra upon the approach of al-Hajjaj.
-Muhammad probably joined Ibn al-Ash'ash at the subsequent Battle of Maskin where they were again defeated, practically putting an end to the rebellion.
+Muhammad probably joined Ibn al-Ash'ath at the subsequent Battle of Maskin where they were again defeated, practically putting an end to the rebellion.

+Capture and execution

-The historian Asad Ahmed assumes Muhammad fled with Ibn al-Ash'ash to Sijistan and then took refuge with the Zunbil.
+The historian Asad Ahmed assumes Muhammad fled with Ibn al-Ash'ath to Sijistan and then took refuge with the Zunbil.
 In any case, Muhammad split from Ibn al-Ash'ath and body of the rebels, and took up position in Khurasan, and gave his allegiance to Abd al-Rahman ibn Abbas al-Hashimi.
 He was captured by the governor of Khurasan, Yazid ibn al-Muhallab, who sent him to al-Hajjaj.
 The latter summoned him, declared him a malcontent and rebel, and then executed him.